Luckyiam

-Tommy Woolfolk, better known by his stage name Luckyiam, is a rapper from Los Angeles, California.
+Tommy Woolfolk Jr., better known by his stage name Luckyiam, is a rapper from Los Angeles, California.
 He is a founding member of Living Legends.
 He is also a member of CMA and Mystik Journeymen.

 History

 Luckyiam released Most Likely to Succeed in 2007.

 In 2009, he released a collaborative album, One Uppers, with Sapient of Debaser as The Prime.

 I Love Haters was released as a free download on Lifted Research Group's website in 2011.
 The album features guest appearances from Aceyalone and Slug.

 He released Time to Get Lucky in 2012.
 He formed the duo Luck & Lana with vocalist Lana Shea.
 Luck & Lana have since released 2 albums together with production team Kill the Computer, under the name Luck & Lana Kill the Computer.
 Their first self-titled album was released in 2013.
-The follow up, titled Go, was released in 2016 and has been critically acclaimed for both its lyricism and genre-bending beats.
+The follow-up, titled Go, was released in 2016 and has been critically acclaimed for both its lyricism and genre-bending beats.